 Three useful starting-point resources

-- You can listen to my podcast episode on what to expect at your assessment centre here.
+- You can listen to our podcast episode on what to expect at your assessment centre here.

-- You can practise the actual aptitude tests that employers use here and here.
+- You can practise the actual aptitude tests that employers use here.

 Ok let’s get started!